adrian154/Siphon/docs/API.md

 # Events

-Events are a method of notifying all authorized cilents that something has occurred.
+Events are a method of notifying all authorized clients that something has occurred.
 They can be received through webhooks or server-sent events.

 Whether a client is authorized to receive an event is determined using the permissions system.
 For example, only clients with the `event.log` permission node will receive the `log` event.